zensense/zensense.github.io/resume_2022.md

 **Tucson Newspapers Incorporated (Gannett Enterprises)** 2008 - 2012

 As a _Web Developer_ for the Arizona Daily Star and the Tucson Citizen, I maintained programming for the two high-availability properties.
 I helped program one of the first real estate finder applications for the newspapers using my own Javascript code that employed the Haversine formula, dramatically increasing the newspaper's clickthru revenue.
-I also won a cash award for decreasing marketing turnaround times to deliver prospective client marketing materials.
+I also won a cash award for developing an application decreasing the turnaround time of delivery of marketing materials to prospective clientele.
 When the Tucson Citizen was dissolved, I helped archive over 30 years worth of articles, >100K documents, which myself and many others have since data-mined for numerous projects.
 I also helped develop the first Daily Star iOS mobile app, which netted the Star >2K app downloads by the middle of 2012.

 **Foundry Digital Design**
 2007 - 2008